Lizanne's GIS Blog

 Public Health Analysis.
 Part 1.
 Demographics

 Part 1 focused on how many people lived in each county, where the largest numbers of uninsured people lived and whether there was a correlation between lack of insurance and indirect indicators of poverty (race and female-headed households).
+Public Health Analysis.
+Part 2.
+Take a closer look at Asthma

 In Part 2 we looked at the relationship between asthma hospitilization rates, pollution and racial composition of the population.
 As can be seen in the map below, the proportion of African Americans in a county was strongly correlated with the asthma hospitilization rates.